asyncapi/community/voting.md

 * Only votes from [TSC members](https://www.asyncapi.com/community/tsc) are counted.
 You are still encouraged to participate in voting, even if your vote is not binding.
 * TSC members have no less than 7 calendar days to vote.
 As a community, we did not set an exact voting deadline and only have a rule that you can translate into: "Just be nice and give people at least 7 days to get familiar with the topic so they can vote".
 Our automation is set for 4 weeks, to take into account all possible limitations related to holidays and other events.
+* TSC members can skip some votes, although, if you do not have an opinion, please participate with 👀 to indicated that you saw a vote, but you have no opinion and abstain.
+There is one strict rule though, that if you do not participate in voting within any three-month period, you stop being TSC member.
+It has nothing to do though with your maintainer responsibilities.
 * The vote is completed when more than 50% voting are in favour.

 ### Voting Process